Keith Hunter Jesperson: Laverne Pavlinac

 Early in the investigation of Bennett's murder, Laverne Pavlinac read the news reports surrounding Bennett's death and saw it as an opportunity to force an end to the long-term abusive relationship she had been in with her live-in boyfriend, John Sosnovske.
 Pavlinac set up a meeting with investigators and gave a false confession, using the details she had read in the newspaper to give a detailed story of how Sosnovske forced her to help him rape, murder, and dispose of Bennett's body.
 Pavlinac and Sosnovske were both arrested on 5 March 1990 and both were convicted of the murder on 8 February 1991.
 To avoid the possibility of facing the death penalty, Sosnovske pleaded no contest.
 He was sentenced to life in prison while Pavlinac was sentenced to no less than ten years, much more than she had anticipated.
 Pavlinac soon admitted to making up her entire story, but her claims were ignored.

-On 7 January 1996, more than five years after their conviction, Pavlinac and Sosnovske were released from prison after Jesperson and his attorney offered his confession with convincing evidence of his guilt.
+On 7 January 1996, almost five years after their conviction, Pavlinac and Sosnovske were released from prison after Jesperson and his attorney offered his confession with convincing evidence of his guilt.
 He had given police officers the location of the victim's purse.
 The purse had not been found at the crime scene, and its location was considered information only the killer would know.